OfficialPingu/27ur6er53bhwphg71b80/KurtsTable.md

 When I encrypt the text "this is some experimental text" using the password "password", I will get "9p8.r4 )@w5xr0/01z8582.l8%,xe@" in return.

-Imagine this table as a cartesian plane, where each cell is a coordinate.
+Imagine the polybius table as a cartesian plane, where each cell is a coordinate.
 Having X values from 0-7, and Y values from 0-7.
 Every combination of these coordinates has a character in the alphabet provided.

 Using the table aid link I provided above, I can convert this string into a set of coordinates on this cartesian plane, as such;